julelang/manual/src/compiler/compiler-optimizations.md

 - Once proven safe, it reduces the cost of copying in foreach iterations.
 Having immutability is very effective to have this optimization.
 - Refers to data instead of copying when using lvalue in match statements.
-- Converts empty string comparisons to faster way such as length-is-zero checking.
+- Converts empty string comparisons to length-is-zero checking.
+- Avoids making allocation for strings when strings compared with literals.

 ---